jero98772/my_good_site/README.md

 ## why is important ?

-is web where many projects meet here ,that proyects were already made their backend here are some that already have a web interface
+is web where many projects collected here ,that proyects were already made their backend here are some that already have a web interface and test it

 enjoy!!

 ## why opensource
 because have litle tool, modules and others ,that can help for various things like module for integrate other proyects in flask ...

-## how i can run i my machiene?
+## how i can run i my machine?
 install some dependences